 The first is the Blue Cash Preferred® Card from American Express, which offers a generous 6 percent cash back rate on select U.S. streaming subscriptions, including Disney+.
 A yearly subscription to Disney+ costs $69.99 per year, so 6 percent cash back equates to $4.20 per year in cash back from the service alone.
 When combined with other qualifying subscriptions – not to mention the card’s generous rewards rate on U.S. supermarket and gas station purchases – the Blue Cash Preferred offers the best rewards you can get in this category.

-The Blue Cash Preferred card does come with a $95 annual fee, however – meaning it might not make sense for your spending.
+The Blue Cash Preferred card does come with a $95 annual fee (waived in the first year), however – meaning it might not make sense for your spending.
 Since streaming services likely don’t make up the majority of your budget, you should ensure the card’s rewards rate aligns with all of your spending – not just this one purchase.

 The Wells Fargo Propel American Express® card*, another popular option for earning points on select streaming services, also added Disney+ to its list of eligible providers.
 The card offers 3 points per dollar on purchases in the streaming category, as well as dining, travel and transit and gas station purchases.
 There’s no limit to how many points you can earn, and the best part – the Propel card doesn’t have an annual fee.